humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

 #### Particle Generation

 At the beginning of each time step, particles are generated at any inflow patches.
-They are randomly assigned parameters, usually based on a modified Maxwell Boltzmann Distribution pa- rameterized based on Temperature, and often include the ability to manually bias the mean velocity by some $\vec{v}_{bias}$.
+They are randomly assigned parameters, usually based on a modified Maxwell Boltzmann Distribution parameterized based on Temperature, and often include the ability to manually bias the mean velocity by some $\vec{v}_{bias}$.
 The Maxwell Boltzmann distribution for 3-dimensional velocity is defined as

 $$
 f(\vec{v}) \equiv \left[ \frac{2\pi k T}{m} \right]^{-\frac{3}{2}} exp \left( -\frac{1}{2}\frac{m\vec{v}^2}{kT} \right) \; . \quad (6)